dinochecker

 (Chennane lizard of Barbary)Etymology

-Chenanisaurus is derived from "Chennane" (for the phosphate mine of Sidi Chennane where it was found) and the Greek "sauros" (lizard).
+Chenanisaurus is derived from "Chennane" (for the Sidi Chennane phosphate mines where it was found) and the Greek "sauros" (lizard).

-The species epithet, barbaricus, refers to Barbary (an old European term for the collective lands of the Berber People).
-Barbary roughly corresponds to modern day Morocco, Algeria, Tunisia, and Libya, and is known as Maghreb nowadays.
+The species epithet, barbaricus, is derived from the Greek "barbaros" (savage), and also refers to Barbary (an old European term for the collective lands of the Berber People).
+Barbary roughly corresponds to modern day Morocco, Algeria, Tunisia, and Libya, and is known nowadays as Maghreb.

 Discovery

-The holotype of Chenanisaurus — a partial dentary (lower jaw bone) with four tooth roots and three crowns, catalogued as OCP DEK-GE 772 — was discovered at the Sidi Chennane phosphate mine in the Ouled Abdoun Basin of Morocco, North Africa.
+The holotype of Chenanisaurus — a partial dentary (lower jaw bone) with four tooth roots and three crowns, catalogued as OCP DEK-GE 772 — was discovered in the Couche III phosphate beds at the Sidi Chennane mines of Khouribga, in the Ouled Abdoun Basin of Morocco, North Africa.

 Referred specimens:

-Two isolated teeth (OCP DEK-GE-457 and DEK-GE-458) from the Couche III phosphate layer of Sidi Daoui in Morrocco's Ouled Abdoun Basin.
+Two isolated teeth (OCP DEK-GE 457 and DEK-GE 458) from the Couche III phosphate layer of Sidi Daoui in Morocco's Ouled Abdoun Basin.

 Preparator